AMANGUPTA1406/learn-react/README.md

 Link and NavLink are the two new concepts which are used from reacr Router dom .
 Link is in place of <a> tag because a tag reloads the page again so what will be the point of using react.
-NavLink have bit extra properties - it is used when classes have to changed so we will define className in callback. so this call back have some properties named "isActive" which shows is the mouse is on the active site. when yess we will change the classes. className={({isActive}) =>
+NavLink have bit extra properties - it is used when classes have to changed so we will define className in callback. so this call back have some properties named "isActive" which shows is the mouse is on the active site. when yess we will change the classes.

+Key Features of Link:
+Navigates to a specified route without reloading the page.
+Suitable for simple navigation when you don't need any special styles or behavior.

+NavLink is a specialized version of Link that allows you to add styling or CSS classes to the active navigation link
+activeClassName: This prop specifies the class name to apply when the link is active (i.e., when the current URL matches the to path).

+className={({isActive}) =>
             `block py-2 pr-4 pl-3
             ${isActive ? "text-orange-700 ":"text-gray-700"}